AhmedEwis/Movie-Recommendation-System/README.md

-# Movie-Recommendation-With-Deployment-Using-Heroku
+# Movie-Recommendation

-### Movie-Recommendation-System-With-Deployment-Using-Heroku
+### Movie-Recommendation-System
-A movie recommendation system deployed using Heroku
+A movie recommendation system

 Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.